top of page

 • In Years 7 & 8 we build on the key concepts, knowledge, skills and understanding acquired at KS2.

-• We are passionate about reading and start Year 7 by launching our Accelerated Reader programme, working closely with the school library.
+• We are passionate about reading and start Year 7 by launching our Sparx Reader programme, working closely with the school library.
 Years 7-9 experience engaging fiction, stimulating poetry and the progression to more challenging Shakespeare and non-fiction texts.
 Throughout, we encourage creative responses and the application of knowledge through individual and group work, and spoken presentations.

 • Year 9 is both a culmination of KS3 and a foundation to KS4.
 By this stage students are able to tackle highly thought-provoking and seminal texts.
 Teachers will encourage personal and perceptive responses from students through targeted questioning in the classroom, structured group discussions and exam-style responses.
 Students in Year 9 will take part in a formal in-class debate and are invited to independently study a selection of poetry, making links and comparisons, and deepening their knowledge of grammatical and poetic terminology.